microfoam/maximal/README.md

 _______________________________________________
 FILE: Surf_wavereport.(log|mha), Corduroy.log

-This is the standard ouput report to which maximal writes.
+This is the standard ouput report to which lineup writes.
-Every run of maximal appends run data to the end of this file and is a log of run-time information and performance.
+Every run of lineup appends run data to the end of this file and is a log of run-time information and performance.
 Files that end in *.mha are typically temporary files.

 Corduroy.log is a summary report based on information extracted from Surf_wavereport.log.